 Realizing the issue is incredibly complex and having no plans to become a politician or policy-maker or engineer, I feel the best way for me to support an effort to address climate change is to vote for candidates who claim to prioritize this issue, while making a reasonable effort to reduce my own individual contribution to the problem.
 I like not having a car and hope to continue living in places with decent public transport options.
 I try to limit the amount of plastic that I buy and the amount of meat that I eat.
 I heat my apartment only as needed and layer my clothes more heavily when I’m at home during the winter; I don’t use air conditioning in the summer.
 When I’m feeling especially ambitious, I buy produce in season that hasn’t had to travel as far.
 I don’t plan to own a large house, ever.

 I’m not patting myself on the back– none of these things is any real inconvenience or sacrifice for me, and frankly I suspect they do more to assuage my own feelings of helplessness and guilt than anything else.
 After all, despite being more conscious and concerned than many, I still commit one of the greatest climate-affecting sins: I fly.

 I love travel, and I’m lucky enough to have the time and means to do it.
 Budget travel is easier than ever before, so I’m part of a growing number of casual jetsetters criss-crossing the globe.
 A trip that once would have taken dangerous weeks or months is now possible in a few safe hours.
 A pastime traditionally open to only a very small group of wealthy “gentlemen” is now within reach of “the masses.”
-Afflicted with an incurable case of travel bug, I’m on the move whenever I have the time and funds, favoring trains but jumping on a plane when ground travel is too expensive or impractical.
+Afflicted with an incurable case of travel bug, I’m on the move whenever I have the time and funds, favoring trains but jumping on a plane when ground travel is much too expensive or impractical.
 I’ve made the choice to live abroad and make one or two annual cross-ocean plane trips to see family.
 It’s wonderful.